-Auditions for students wishing to major in music are held on specific dates each spring.
-These dates are given within the online music application form.
-Individual auditions can also be arranged and are coordinated through the appropriate studio teacher or major ensemble director.
-Music Theory Placement Tests are given on each audition date.
+Auditions for students wishing to major or minor in music are held each spring in February prior to the entering fall semester.
+Interested students should complete the online music major application to schedule an audition.
+In addition to the provided audition dates, individual auditions can be arranged through the appropriate studio teacher or major ensemble director.
+Music Theory Placement Tests are given on each audition date to assess prior knowledge of music theory.
 Students may re-audition and/or retake the placement test as desired up through the last audition date.
-The last date to audition for Fall 2013 full admission to major or minor in music is Friday, May 3, 2013.
+The last date to be considered for Fall 2022 music grants and scholarships is Saturday, February 26, 2022.
+Students may audition through April 22, 2022 for "Admission-Only" to major or minor in music.

 Specific guidelines are listed by performance area.
-In addition to the prepared material each auditionee is required to sight read a selection.
-For additional advice on audition selections go to the Music Faculty roster to find the appropriate studio teacher or ensemble director for your area then click that teacher's link for a short bio and contact information. click here for Faculty Roster
+In addition to the prepared material each student is required to sight read a selection.
+For additional advice on audition selections go to the Music Faculty roster to find the appropriate studio teacher or ensemble director for your area then click that teacher's link for a short bio and contact information.
+Click here for Faculty Roster.

 Wind Instruments: (1) Major Scales (up to 4 flats and 4 sharps) (2) Suitable solo or etude(s) to demonstrate musical and technical ability

 Percussion: A solo or etude on each of the following instruments: (1) Snare drum (2) Timpani (3) Melodic instruments (mallets) (4) Accessories (tambourine, cymbals, etc.)

 Keyboard: (1) Two contrasting pieces from the standard repertoire by memory (2) Scales and arpeggios in any major or minor key